activeyawcontrol/simrig-evolution/README.md

 All of this led to less things needing to be on the uprights and more things being away from the PC itself.
 Now there is a big strand going from the back of the PC under the pedal deck.

 Thoughts: some of these cables are super annoying.
 Like the Simucube torque-off cable.
 I wish they had a 90 degree version.
 Or the Heusinkveld handbrake with its little clear box.
 Also, I should get a wireless keyboard.
+Also also, this is oddly addictive.
+Am I OCD?

+Reference material:
+* N/A

 Pictures to come.

 ## Verison ??
 Vario Vesa mounts

-Mood: the alignment on
+Mood: the alignment on my triples is pretty good for doing it by hand but it's been bothering me a little.
+The SimLab Vario Vesa mounts are

 ## Epilogue: Am I done now?